 Slidelayout when the slideshow feature is enabled

-If you want to provide your own layout, please see Theme Extending.
+If you want to provide your own layout, please add them in client config files.

 Customize Container Class

 By default, each page is rendered in a

 theme-container.
 To apply some special styles to specific pages, you can additionally specify a class name by setting